slackapi/java-slack-sdk/docs/content/guides/supported-web-frameworks.md

 }
 ```

-If your app is going to have its own `ServletContextListener`, placing the above Servlet class in a dedicated package plus passing the package name to scan as the `@ServletComponentScan`'s argument would be recommended.
+If your app is going to have its own `ServletContextListener`, we recommend placing the above Servlet class in a dedicated package and passing the package name to scan as the `@ServletComponentScan`'s argument.
 Refer to [#947](https://github.com/slackapi/java-slack-sdk/issues/947) for more details.

 ### `src/main/resources/application.yml`